OctopusDeploy/docs/src/pages/docs/administration/managing-infrastructure/server-configuration/managing-configuration.md

 ## Octopus Web Portal

-In the Octopus Web Portal, you can access configuration by navigating to **{{Configuration,Settings}}**, this will show which configuration items are available.
+In the Octopus Web Portal, you can access configuration by navigating to **Configuration ➜ Settings**, this will show which configuration items are available.

 ![Web Portal Configuration](/docs/administration/managing-infrastructure/server-configuration/octopus-v4-config-webportal.png "width=500")